flint-lang/flint-lang.github.io/wiki/src/intermediates_guide/3_error_sets/2_refinement.md

 # Error Set Refinement

 Error set refinement, what a beautiful name for a very simple concept.
-You have learnt in the last chapter how to create a new error set type using the `error` keyword.
+You have learned in the last chapter how to create a new error set type using the `error` keyword.
 Now you will learn another important concept of how Flint's errors work under the hood.
 A set is a collection of values, both in set theory in mathematics and in Flint that's also true.
 So, the error set from the last chapter, `error ErrorSet: Value1, Value2;` contains exactly two values: `Value1` and `Value2`.
 We can define set-relationships in Flint.
 One Error set could "extend" a base error set, and becomes a more specialized error by doing so.
 Here is a small example of that:

 ```rs